 What just happened?

-Selling covered calls enhanced your income through the premium on the option, without any sale or purchase of the underlying shares, creating what may be called ‘passive income’ for you.
 In addition, you could take advantage of price escalation by selling the shares for $125 each if the price rose beyond it.
-Moreover, since you already hold the stock, you are not exposed to the market to have to buy the stock in order to fulfil your obligation.
-So, in a way, a no-risk strategy.
+Moreover, since you already hold the underlying security, you are not exposed to the market to have to buy the stock in order to fulfill your obligation.
+So, in a way, a no-risk options strategy.

 So, if it is so easy to make more money, why isn’t everyone doing it?